Sharll-large/FMCL/README.md

 ✔ - Full support (verified)

-❔ - Done but unverified
+❔ - Done but unverified (Some functions may not be available)

 📌 - Plan to do